Inner Child Therapy with Rowenna

 What is Inner Child Therapy?

+Inner child therapy focuses on healing these subconscious “parts” of the self and reducing the impact of emotional triggers and attachment issues.
 These triggers are usually the result of experiences in childhood that have emotionally harmed us.
-We call these emotional wounds, “attachment injuries”.
+We call these emotional wounds “attachment injuries”.

-As we grow in childhood, we develop an internal model of our parents which we rely on to guide us as we become more independent in the world.
+As we grow in childhood, we develop an internal model of our parents, which we rely on to guide us as we become more independent.
+If you grew up with parents who were preoccupied with their own struggles or needs, or were criticising, abusive, or neglecting, then you may have developed an internal model of parents that treat you in the same ways.

-If you grew up with parents who were preoccupied with their own struggles or needs, or were criticising, abusive or neglecting, then you may have developed in internal model of parents that treat you in the same ways.
-This can lead to negative self talk, low self-esteem, struggles with identity and an inability to create and maintain healthy relationships.
+This can lead to negative self-talk, low self-esteem, struggles with identity, and an inability to create and maintain healthy relationships.
 It can also lead to addictions and a whole host of other mental health issues.

 What is an Attachment Injury?